-Sky has two sections
+Sky has 2 sections

 Sky paediatric critical care unit